 When stock markets rise, question the urge to exercise your options for quick profits as soon as possible.
 Exercising too early can be a big mistake.

-With tax increases in mind, now may be a good time to re-evaluate your current financial-planning strategy.
+With tax changes in mind, now may be a good time to re-evaluate your current financial-planning strategy.
 Should you take action with stock options now?
 Part 3 looks at incentive stock options.

 Part 2 of this series considers reasons and strategies for diversifying away from a concentrated position in your company's stock.